All Is Well (2015 film): Plot

-The film starts off with Inder Bhalla (Abhishek Bachchan), an aspiring song composer getting kicked out of his house by his father, Bhajanglal (Rishi Kapoor).
-Bhajanglal runs a bakery that doesn't really "run".
-He wants Inder to work at the bakery, but due to Inder's ambitions on becoming a successful song composer, he clearly refuses.
-Bhajanglal finds this an insult and sends Inder out of his house thinking that he is arrogant and selfish.
-This makes Inder hate his father forever but somewhere inside his soul, Bhajanglal still has love for his son.
+Inder Bhalla, an aspiring song composer, is kicked out of his house by his father, Bhajanglal.
+Bhajanglal runs a bakery he wants Inder to work at, but Inder refuses due to his ambitions of becoming a successful song composer, resulting in him being kicked out.
 Inder travels to Thailand with his friend Ronny (Sumeet Vyas) who is also an ambitious song composer.
-Inder misses his mother, Pammi Bhalla (Supriya Pathak) but hasn't talked to her in many years.
-Suddenly, Inder gets a phone call from Cheema (Mohammed Zeeshan Ayyub).
+Inder misses his mother, Pammi Bhalla, whom he hasn't talked to in several years.
+Inder gets a phone call from Cheema.

-Cheema lies to Inder that his father has sold his bakery and wants him to get his share.
-Unknown to this lie, Inder leaves everything and flies back to India.
-At the airport he hugs his girlfriend Nimmi (Asin) goodbye, little knowing that she is also travelling to India on the same flight.
-When Inder and Nimmi reach India they catch the same taxi as Nimmi wants to visit Inder's place.
-Inder drops Nimmi at his place and then goes to visit Cheema.
-There he sees his father has been abducted by Cheema and his goons.
-Inder learns that over the years his father borrowed much money from Cheema due to house needs but couldn't repay it.
-Cheema warns that if he wants himself and his father to stay alive then he needs to arrange money.
+Cheema lies to Inder, telling him that his father sold the bakery and wants to give him some of the money from the sale.
+Inder flies back to India, hugging his girlfriend Nimmi goodbye at the airport, unbeknownst to the fact that she was also travelling to India on the same flight.
+When Inder and Nimmi reach India they catch the same taxi as Nimmi wants to visit Inder's house.
+Inder drops Nimmi at his house and goes to visit Cheema.
+There he finds out that his father has apparently been abducted by Cheema and his accomplices.
+Inder learns that over the years his father borrowed money from Cheema, and was unable to repay his debts.
+Cheema demands a ransom in order for Bhajanglal and Inder to stay alive.
 Inder and Bhajanglal go home to think of something.
-There, Inder finds out that his mother is suffering from Alzheimer's disease and Bhajanglal sent her to an ashram.
-Inder thinks that his father was very selfish but he hasn't learnt the truth yet.
+There, Inder finds out that his mother is suffering from Alzheimer's disease and Bhajanglal sends her to an ashram.

-Inder, Bhajanglal, Pammi and Nimmi take a road trip to try to run away from Cheema.
-They go to a bank on their way and want to take Pammi's brother's money, that Pammi has the actual right to.
-Bhajanglal is made to sign the form due to Pammi's memory loss.
-There, Inder learns that his father has divorced his mother.
-This makes his hatred towards his dad increase.
-Bhalanglal tells Inder that it wasn't his fault and a dark truth was behind his and Pammi's divorce.
+Inder, Bhajanglal, Pammi and Nimmi try to run away from Cheema.
+They go to a bank on their way to withdraw money from Pammi's brother's account.
+Bhajanglal signs the form due to Pammi's memory loss.
+There, Inder learns that his father has divorced his mother, increasing his hatred towards him.
+Bhalanglal tells Inder that it wasn't his fault and there were deeper reasons behind his and Pammi's divorce.
 After restituting what he has learnt, Inder realises that his father was always innocent and starts loving him again.
-Inder sell all his songs that he had composed to pay back Cheema, gets his parents married again, marries Nimmi, and renovates his father's bakery.
+Inder sells all his songs that he had composed to pay back Cheema, gets his parents married again, marries Nimmi, and renovates his father's bakery.
 The film ends with Inder, Nimmy, Bhajanglal and Cheema (now their friend) working at the now-profitable bakery.